Skip to main content

 About

-JoY is a single player simulation game with a horror theme.
-It was developed by edco and was released on September 16, 2024.
+JoY is a single player survival simulation game with horror and violence themes.
+It was developed by Edco Games and was released on September 16, 2024.
 It received neutral reviews from players.

 Joy is a unique 2D horror game that blends unsettling mini-games with chilling cutscenes.
 What begins as an innocent experience quickly turns sinister, drawing you into a dark, unpredictable journey filled with unexpected scares.
 Immerse yourself in an atmosphere of tension and suspense that keeps you on edge from start to finish.
 Are you ready to face the fear and discover the hidden terrors with…